KingCueio/Survival-Commands-in-IRPH/README.md

        - This command will teleport you to the spawn of Survival.
      - /tpa [name]
        - This command will send a request teleportation to a specific player you want to teleport to.
-     - /tpahere [name]
-       - This command will send a request teleportation to a specific player if you want them to teleport on your current location.
      - /mail read [# of Page]
        - This command will let you read the mails that are sent to you by someone.
      - /mail send [name] [message]